-Looking to increase profitability, sugarcane farmers are always after higher yields, higher sucrose content, extended ratoon life and lower operational costs.
+In pursuit of increased profitability, sugarcane farmers are always after higher yields, higher sucrose content, extended ratoon life and lower operational costs.

-And if you invest in digital controls for your system, you’ll be able to monitor, optimise and irrigate your cane remotely, gaining data about every aspect of the field.
-So wherever you are, you can ensure high, top-quality yields every season, with less labour cost, resulting in bigger profits.
+If you invest in digital controls for your system, you’ll be able to monitor, optimise and irrigate remotely, gaining data about every aspect of the field.
+Wherever you are, you can ensure high, top-quality yields every season, with less labour cost, resulting in bigger profits.

 Why should I choose drip irrigation over other methods?

-Should I use surface or sub-surface drip irrigation?
+Should I use surface or subsurface drip irrigation?

 If I have a lot of rainfall, will drip still be a good investment?

 Definitely.
 While having ample rainfall is obviously a huge advantage, rain is never timely enough to allow the crop to reach its full yield potential.
 This is even more evident with sandy soils that have a lower water-holding capacity.
 On top of that, drip is also a nutrient delivery system that allows you to fertigate and control the nutrient levels in your soil in a precise and economical way.
 Applying all of your fertiliser in just a few applications can be wasteful, especially under rainy conditions that provoke leaching.
 Splitting your nutrient application along the season guarantees that your crop gets what it needs when it needs it.
 This is what makes drip systems the perfect tool for increasing productivity in previously rain-fed plots.